In Search of the Real Jesus

 other than simple concepts like father and friend.
 He uses both nature and human situations to illustrate what he refers to as the "kingdom of heavens" (Greek ouranon means heavens plural) and "kingdom of

-God" (Greek Theou); these are apparently the same thing.
+These may be the same thing.
 While many of his stories are assumed to be mere inventions for illustrative purposes, it

 Much of the rest of what Jesus has to say is directed with much sarcasm and highly caustic remarks aimed at conservative orthodox religious leaders.
 Openly, directly and in their face, he is constantly publicly chastising